isomerpages/nrf-ctrlshift/index.md

 sections:
   - hero:
       background: /images/ISOMER_Banner_nologo.png
-      title: Who says Science, Tech and Engineering has to be boring?
+      title: Who says Science + Tech + Engineering has to be boring?
       subtitle: Get ready to level up and be part of the STE revolution!
 Don't sit on the sidelines, make your mark and change the world together.
   - infopic: